This is a 600 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

 - a power inverter for a TV, charging laptops and a coffee maker,

-- recharge a plenty of small devices on a USB like phones, tablets and kindles,
+- recharge plenty of small devices on a USB like phones, tablets, and Kindles,

-- run your roof vent during day and night to stop condensation,
+- run your roof vent during the day and night to stop condensation,

 - keep a composting toilet’s fan running 24/7,